 If you want to replicate the cinema experience grab your typical snacks, dim the lights and crank the volume to make the most of your viewing.

-Winery trips to Tastings at home
+Winery trips to tastings at home

 We often forget that the best recommendations come from those who we're closest to, so why not swap on a weekend to a winery, brewery or regional restaurant and host a tasting of your own.

-Degustation to Themed dinner parties
+Degustation to themed dinner parties

 A degustation can be delicious and eye-opening to new foods, but even the name screams expensive!

 Degustation dinners often follow a theme, so take this idea but have each of your guests create something to share.
-Divide the delegated meals up between entrées, mains and desserts and everyone will hopefully be bringing something new!
+Divide the delegated meals up between entrees, mains and desserts and everyone will hopefully be bringing something new.

-If there's a certain cuisine that's popular amongst your group, use that as the theme, or get your guests to tap into their heritage or youth and create something that's been passed down to them.
+If there's a certain cuisine that's popular among your group, use that as the theme, or get your guests to tap into their heritage or youth and create something that's been passed down to them.

-Shopping mall to Farmer's market
+Shopping mall to farmer's market

-Your local shopping mall can be a dangerous place for splurging but you might have to visit it weekly to get to your supermarket.
+Your local shopping mall can be a dangerous place for splurging, but you might have to visit it weekly to get to your supermarket.